Mechta-Afalou

-Mechta-Afalou (Mechtoid) or Paleo-Berber are a population that inhabited parts of North Africa during the late Paleolithic and Mesolithic.
+Mechta-Afalou, also known as Mechtoid or Paleo-Berber, are a population that inhabited parts of North Africa during the late Paleolithic and Mesolithic.
 They are associated with the Iberomaurusian archaeological culture.
+The name Mechta-Afalou comes from the large number of skeletons found in the Afalou bou Rhummel site in Béjaïa in Algeria.

 Bioanthropology

 Mechtoids are believed to have been assimilated during the Neolithic and early Bronze Age by the makers of the ensuing Capsian culture.
+In 1999, the anthropologists Colin Groves & Alan Thorne in studying three Northern African samples from the Pleistocene/Holocene, found Taforalt was morphologically "Caucasoid" and resembled late Pleistocene Europeans, while Afalou was more intermediate in traits.
+In contrast to both, the Sudanese remains from Jebel Sahaba included in the study was described as "Negroid".
+The populations of Taforalt and Afalou were tall (176 - 179 cm), very facially robust, had large craniums, and showed strong sexual dimorphism.
+Moreover, in contrast to Upper Paleolithic relationships of Natufians in the Levant, the North African remains indicated a possible sub-Saharan African influence, likely from the earlier Aterian industries.
+The similarity between Iberomaurusians and Upper Paleolithic European crania could be interpreted as a retention of a morphology from early modern humans in the circum-Mediterranean, or contacts between the Maghreb and Southern Europe.

-Craniometric analysis by Sereno et al. (2008) indicates that Iberomaurusians were closely related to the early Holocene Capsians of the Maghreb (Tamazgha), as well as the early Holocene Kiffians of the Sahara.
-Dental analysis by Irish (2016) indicates that Kiffian populations had close phenetic affinity with West African and Bantu-speaking populations.
+A craniometric analysis by Sereno et al. (2008) indicates that Iberomaurusians were closely related to the early Holocene Capsians of the North West Africa, as well as to the early Holocene Kiffians of the Sahara.

 Genetics

-Iberomaurusian fossils excavated at the Afalou site were found to carry the mtDNA haplogroups H or U (3/9; 33%), J (2/9; 22%), H103 (1/9; 11%), H14b1 or JT (1/9; 11%), R0a1a (1/9; 11%), and T2b (1/9; 11%).
-All of these are Eurasian Haplogroups.
+Iberomaurusian fossils excavated at the Afalou site were found to carry the Eurasian mtDNA haplogroups H or U (3/9; 33%), J (2/9; 22%), H103 (1/9; 11%), H14b1 or JT (1/9; 11%), R0a1a (1/9; 11%), and T2b (1/9; 11%).

-Iberomaurusian fossils excavated at the Taforalt site were found to carry the Y-DNA haplogroups E-M78* (4/6; 66%), E-L618* (1/6; 16%), and E-M35 (1/6; 16%).
-All individuals carried the mtDNA haplogroups U6 (6/7; 85%) and M1 (1/7; 14%).
+Iberomaurusian fossils excavated at the Taforalt site were found to carry the African Y-DNA haplogroups E-M78* (4/6; 66%), E-L618* (1/6; 16%), and E-M35 (1/6; 16%).
+Majority of individuals carried the mtDNA haplogroups U6 (6/7; 85%), while one carried M1 (1/7; 14%).